Garden City, New York: Education

+K–12 education

 Public schools

-Almost all of Garden City – including all residential properties within the village – is located within the boundaries of the Garden City Union Free School District.
-Accordingly, all children who reside within Garden City and attend public schools go to Garden City's schools.
+Almost all of Garden City – including nearly all residential properties within the village – is located within the boundaries of the Garden City Union Free School District.
+A small portion of Terrace Avenue and the western half of Lydia Lane – along with westernmost portion of the Garden City Public Works Yard, meanwhile, are located within the Franklin Square Union Free School District (grades pre-K–6) and Sewanhaka Central High School District (grades 7–12).

-Meanwhile, there are two small, uninhabited areas of the village that are in neighboring districts.
-The westernmost portion of the Garden City Public Works Yard is within the Franklin Square Union Free School District and Sewanhaka Central High School District, while the portion of the village within the Town of North Hempstead – solely consisting of an industrial property – is located within the boundaries of the Mineola Union Free School District.
+Meanwhile, there are two small, uninhabited areas of the village that are in other districts.
+The northeastern corner of the village by the Clinton Road–Old Country Road intersection is within the boundaries of the Uniondale Union Free School District; and an industrial property in the small portion of the village within the Town of North Hempstead is located within the boundaries of the Mineola Union Free School District.

 Private schools

-One independent school (the Waldorf School of Garden City (grades pre-K–12)), and two Roman Catholic elementary schools (K–8) (St. Joseph School and St. Anne School), are located within the Village of Garden City.
+One independent school (the Waldorf School of Garden City (grades pre-K–12)), and two Roman Catholic elementary schools (K–8) (St. Joseph School and St. Anne School), are within the Village of Garden City.
 The former St. Paul's School and St. Mary's School are now defunct.